jonmchan/jqplot/EXPORT.md

 # Exporting Instructions

-Instructions on how to export the latest version of jqplot from the original repo (https://bitbucket.org/cleonello/jqplot/downloads/) to github.
+Instructions on how to export the latest version of jqplot from the original mercurial repo (https://bitbucket.org/cleonello/jqplot/downloads/) to github.

 ## Requirements

  * hg - http://mercurial.selenic.com
  * hg-git - http://hg-git.github.com

 On OS X, I used brew to install both of these via ``` $ brew install hg hg-git```.
-I had to also install the python modules, don't really know if it was 100% necessary but I had some issues setting it up: ``` $ sudo easy_install gitpython mercurial hg-git```
+I had to also install the python modules ``` $ sudo easy_install gitpython mercurial hg-git```, but I don't really know if it was 100% necessary because I had some issues setting it up and tinkered with a lot of commands.

 Make sure you follow the steps on the hg-git website to add the hggit key to the extensions block in your ~/.hgrc.